The Evolution of Style

 By 1943, as Britain withstood cross-channel rocket-attacks, I would have no problem with categorizing his serene Madonna and Child, carved in Hornton Stone (detail, Fig. 11-33) as “Classical” in its restraint and balanced idealism.
 A growing naturalism replaces the iconic primitivism of earlier experiments.

-By the 1950s, Moore’s Post-War “draped figures” in bronze (Fig. 2-30, p.
-64) invoke the cosmopolitan “ripeness” of Phidian marbles of the Parthenon (Fig. 2-32), and later in the decade, Moore was also moving in the direction of greater size (Fig. 11-34).
+By the 1950s, Moore’s Post-War “draped figures” in bronze (Fig. 2-30) invoke the cosmopolitan “ripeness” of Phidian marbles of the Parthenon (Fig. 2-32), and later in the decade, Moore was also moving in the direction of greater size (Fig. 11-34).
 Having abandoned “Classical balance” for a spatially-complex “dissonance,” his Draped, Seated Woman in New Haven (Fig. 11-35) appears to be “unsupported” by her stone bench, and her deeplyetched drapery and diminutive head (cf. Lysippus and Hellenism) link her with “late” Greek consciousness.

 With the less-well-known Gustav Vigeland (Norway, 1869-1943), developmental stages are somewhat more difficult to trace, because, like Ghiberti, he gave a major portion of his career (36 years) to one project — Frogner Park in Oslo.
 Both Gustav and his younger brother, Emanuel, were proteges of Auguste Rodin in Paris in 1892.
 Eventually, the elder brother created 192 sculptures (600 “nude figures”) outdoors — expressing virtually every human condition, while the younger brother left as his legacy a brooding tapestry of fresco painting and bronze sculpture in a mausoleum which seems a blend of Rodin’s Gates of Hell and Bosch’s Garden of Earthly Delights.